-- Students will be randomly assigned to teams.
-These teams will stay together for the entire 4 weeks. - The topics and the assignments of those topics to teams will be provided to the students the week before the beginning of course on the course page on Canvas. - Members of the student group should take turn to be the leader for the presentation, so everyone will be the team leader once.
-The order can be determined through group discussion.
-If there are problems reaching consensus, students will take turn according the alphabetic order of their names.
-The team should come together to prepare for the presentation.
-The leader of each team will be responsible for organizing the team's presentation, but everyone in the team should participate in the preparation and presentation.
-The presentation will last 50 minutes, including discussions.
-The presentation must use the key figures (but not necessarily all the figures) in the assigned materials.
+- Students will be randomly assigned to teams of 3-6 students each.
+These teams will stay together for the entire 4 weeks. - The topics and the assignments of those topics to teams will be provided to the students the week before the beginning of course on the course page on Canvas. - The leader of each team will be responsible for organizing the team's presentation, but everyone in the team should participate in the preparation and presentation.
+The presentation will last 30 minutes, including discussions.
+The presentation must use the key figures in the assigned materials.